pooja614/Data-Analytics/Exploratory_Data_Analysis(Python)/README.md

   3.3 Salary Vs Number of Job offerring Trends
   3.4 Job categories with more number of jobs
   3.5 Salary Range of Top 20 Frequent Jobs
-  3.6 Job categories with more number of jobs
-  3.7 Salary Range of Top 20 Frequent Job
-  3.8 Top 5 Job Offering Companies
+  3.6 Top 5 Job Offering Companies
-  3.9 Job Posting Language
+  3.7 Job Posting Language
-  3.10 Frequency of Posting
+  3.8 Frequency of Posting
-  3.11 Job Posting frequency of Categories: Sales, IT, Fashion, Hotels 3.12 Types of Jobs Available
+  3.9 Job Posting frequency of Categories: Sales, IT, Fashion, Hotels 3.10 Types of Jobs Available
 4. <b>Asking and Answering Questions</b>
    4.1 What percentage of companies have not disclosed their salary?
    4.2 What are the job positions that have highest pay scales?